 - Monthly winter videoconferences between EEGAP scholars and UC Davis mentors will help introduce students to the scientific questions that they will investigate and prepare them for summer research.

-- A spring break site visit to Davis by Howard University undergraduates and faculty will include trips to field sites and participation in mentors’ laboratory meetings and reading groups.
+- A spring site visit to Davis by Howard University undergraduates and faculty will include trips to field sites and participation in mentors’ laboratory meetings and reading groups.
 Participants also will get a first-hand look at graduate study, the graduate student community, and the Davis campus, including a dinner discussion with members of the UC Davis Black Graduate and Professional Student Association.

 Questions about EEGAP?
 Contact Carole Hom (email@example.com) or Professor Mary McKenna at Howard (firstname.lastname@example.org).